mohabouje/WinToast/README.md

 ### Usage

-Import the header file wintoastlib.h to your project.
-Check if the current OS supports the library:
+First step, Import the header file wintoastlib.h to your project.
+You should check if your Windows Version is supported by the library.

 ```cpp
 using namespace WinToastLib;